qeftser/tang/kf/README.md

 with a variable velocity with two satellites.
 This is the second-to-last example presented in chapter 11.
 This chapter was pretty interesting, and kind of cool because it is a practical application - although highly simplified.

+## /ch15

+I will address what you are probably thinking - "dang he really just skipped three chapters... that is kind of lazy..." - by saying that if you actually read the text you would understand why I did what I did.
+The three chapters between this one and eleven are quite good have have some interesting material, but they were not interesting enough for me to want to reproduce the examples.
+They we be of use as a reference going forward.

+This directory contains an implimentation of the final fading memory filter presented in chapter 15.
+The data can be graphed after the function is run using the provided gnuplot scripts.